It's been a while since I posted in my journal - so I thought I would give you all another history lesson!

 Source: Dictionary of Phrase and Fable, E. Cobham Brewer, 1894)

 Finally then on to High Holborn.
 Holborn comes from (I) Hol - a derivation from the word 'Hollow' and from Born (Bourne) - meaning a stream or small brook.
 So literally the stream in the hollow.
-There was indeed a stream here, and in fact there still is, only it is now a subterranean one, running well below the street level where it runs down into the River Fleet, and thence into the
+There was indeed a stream here, and in fact there still is, only it is now a subterranean one, running well below the street level where it runs down into the River Fleet, and thence into the Thames at Blackfriars.

 High Holborn is in fact part of a Roman road, but is very unusual in that once past Kingsway, it veers sharply to the left.
 As most people will probably know, the Romans built lots of long straight roads, they did not usually deviate.
-However, the area which is now covered by
+However, the area which is now covered by New Oxford Street (built in 1875), was once a very swampy area and so the Romans deviated from their straight line on this occasion.

 Next Friday is the second part of this tour - the roads south of High Holborn.
 If you are not too bored I will continue the history lesson then.